-Notes receivables and accounts receivables are generally on 30-90 day terms.
-The total carrying amount, including notes receivables and accounts receivables, as of 31 December 2022 and 2021 were \$1,110,167 and \$1,223,037, respectively.
+Notes receivable and accounts receivable are generally on 30-90 day terms.
+The total carrying amount, including notes receivable and accounts receivable, as of 31 December 2023 and 2022 were \$1,196,062 and \$1,110,167, respectively.
 The Company follows the requirement of IFRS 9 to assess the impairment.
-Please refer to Note 6(16) for more details on loss allowance of accounts receivables for the periods ended 31 December 2022 and 2021.
+Please refer to Note 6(17) for more details on loss allowance of accounts receivable for the periods ended 31 December 2023 and 2022.
 Please refer to Note 12 for more details on credit risk management.

-Please refer to Note 6(17) for for more details on finance lease receivable on machinery and equipment signed by the Company.
+Please refer to Note 6(18) for for more details on finance lease receivable on Buildings signed by the Company.